-Brand isn’t a design principle, but it will help guide the design process.
+A brand isn’t a design principle, but it will help guide the design process.
 Make your brand stand out using the right tools for design.
 Website colour is a key component of your brand.

 What is my brand?

 Logos, fonts and colours are extremely powerful tools used to convey a consistent message to your readers, prospects and customers.
 Your brand is essentially the feeling they experience when they visit your website or business.
 Colours are a critical key in your success formula.

 When you get it right – your message is amplified by the colours, fonts, and images you use in all your communication.
 Readers want to share it with others.
 Additionally, your promise of value creates trust so they feel safe to buy from you or join your community.

 Colour is a subliminal branding element and powerful force in all marketing online or offline.